 - Remove the chicken from the pan and set aside.
 Add the mushrooms, beans, carrots, peppers, garlic and ginger to the pan with a splash of cold water and cook for 3-4 minutes until the vegetables are tender.

 - Return the chicken to the pan along with the drained noodles and the reserved sauce.
-Cook for 3-4 minutes, tossing everything to mix and coat in the sauce.
+Whisk the chicken stock and cornstarch/ cornflour together and add to the pan.
+Bring to a simmer and cook for 3-4 minutes until the sauce has thickened, tossing everything to mix and coat in the sauce.
 Garnish with the spring onions and serve immediately.

 Nutrition Information:Yield: 4